Mezzo-soprano Olesya Petrova has a warm, round voice with excellent low, middle and top notes. She is charismatic, with a marvellous stage presence.

 RECENT AND FUTURE ENGAGEMENTS

-Some recent and future highlights include:
+Her most recent and future highlights include among others:

 - Azucena/Il Trovatore (concert version) and Verdi’s Requiem w.
 Auckland Philharmonic;

 - Verdi’s Requiem with Maestro Fabio Luisi and NHK Symphony Orchestra in Tokyo, at Casa da Música Porto, and at Bratislava Festival w.
 Maestro Villaume, Alieva, Costello and Belosselskiy;

 - Mahler’s Lied von der Erde with RTVE Orchestra in Madrid;

 - Mussorgsky’s Songs and Dances of Death w.
 Maestro Villaume and Prague Philharmonia.

 Since 2016 Olesya Petrova has been a soloist at the Mikhailovsky Theatre, where she performs the roles of Ulrica/Un ballo in maschera, Santuzza/Cavalleria rusticana, and the Countess/The Queen of Spades among others.

 Other engagements in recent seasons include Amneris/Aida at San Diego Opera; Azucena/Il Trovatore at Opera Østfold; Verdi’s Requiem with Teatro San Carlo di Napoli in Salerno and with Mehta at The Israel Philharmonic Orchestra in Tel Aviv; Missa Solemnis with Orchestra Cadaques Barcelona w.
 Maestro Noseda.

 In 2018 she made her debut at the Bolshoi Theatre of Russia, performing the role of Polina in a production premiere of The Queen of Spades (conducted by Tugan Sokhiev and directed by Rimas Tuminas).